 In fact, they fit so well together, that you can pull a slight vacuum when you place them together just right.

 For the purpose of this activity, you do not need to pull a vacuum on your eye, but if you could then you are in the right spot!

 Also, you don’t want to put pressure on the eye at all.
 Any pressure that occurs should be on those high ridges of the palm and the eye socket.
 You should be able to make a blinking motion with your closed eyelids while in the correct position.

-Ok, so there are some specifics about hand placement, body positioning, and environment, but I want to share what you can do, with your mind to gain even more benefit and relaxation.
+Ok, so there are some specifics about hand placement, body positioning, and environment, but here's what you can do with your mind to gain even more benefit and relaxation.

 Alright, back to the mind.
 What can we do with our minds while palming to help us relax.